American University Online Master of Science in Counter-Terrorism and Homeland Security Curriculum

 American University’s Master’s curriculum features a mix of homeland security courses and counter-terrorism courses that build interdisciplinary knowledge in counter-terrorism and its details, including national security law and policy, cybersecurity, and the theories of political violence.

-The two-year, 36-credit program consists of 12 courses and an internship, including:
+The two-year, 36-credit program consists of 12 courses and an internship (option in local area or in D.C.), including:

 Core Course Toolkit – 6 Courses